An-nym-us/Latte-Panda-Mu-Unreal-Demo/README.md

 ________________________________________________________________________________________________

 # Things To Do before the starting program.
+0. First download and recombine the zips into one.
+There will be a tarball that you then untar.
 1. sudo apt install i2c-tools
 2. sudo apt install libi2c-dev
 3. Be sure to set permissions (sudo chmod 666 /dev/i2c-4)